Neches River Monitoring

 Algae

 Samples of attached algae and diatoms were collected by hand from many different habitats such as mud and sand shorelines, aquatic plants and hard substrates like submerged tree roots.
-Changes in the numbers of algal species at each site, their relative abundance and community dominance (whether there’s a balance of different species or the community is dominated by just a few types), have been used to evaluate water quality on the lower Neches for the past 50 years.
+Algae have been used to evaluate water quality in the lower Neches River for the past 70 years.
+Looking at changes in the algae communities, such as the number of algal species at each site (species richness) and whether the population is balanced or there is dominance by one or a few species, can provide information about the health of the system.

 Macroinvertebrates

-Macroinvertebrates can be divided into insect and non-insect groups.
-Insects dominate freshwater environments and become less diverse when salinity increases, while non-insects are common in both fresh and saline waters.
-Mollusks (clams, snails, etc.), crustaceans (shrimp, crayfish, etc.) and leeches are the dominant freshwater non-insect macroinvertebrate groups.
-Polychaete worms (clam worms, etc.) and a very diverse crustacean assemblage (crabs, barnacles, etc.) are more common in saline waters.
-During surveys with higher annual river discharges (e.g., 1973 and 2003) conditions are favorable for freshwater macroinvertebrates to move further downriver.
-In drier years (e.g., 1996), because of the greater influence of tidal cycles, conditions favor macroinvertebrates that prefer higher salinities.
+Macroinvertebrates can be divided into insect and noninsect groups.
+Insects dominate freshwater environments and become less diverse when salinity increases, and non-insects are common in both fresh and saline waters.
+Among noninsect macroinvertebrates, crustaceans (e.g., shrimp, crayfish), mollusks (e.g., clams, snails), and leeches are the dominant freshwater groups, while polychaete worms (e.g., clam worms) and a very diverse crustacean assemblage (e.g., crabs, barnacles) are more common in saline waters.

 Fish

-The Academy fisheries studies document the numbers and kinds of fish that are found in the range of habitats in the study area, including deeper channels, sand beaches and muddy backwaters.
-The numbers and diversity of fish are key indicators of the amount and quality of food available, accessible habitats and water quality.
+The Academy fisheries studies document the numbers and kinds of fish that are found in the study area, including species found in shallow shoreline areas and deeper channel habitats.
+The numbers and diversity of fish are key indicators of the amount and quality of food available, accessible habitats, and water quality.

 Lower Neches Valley Authority